iHiD/propono/README.md

 Version 2 of Propono changed a few things:
 - We moved from a global interface to a client interface.
 Rather than calling `publish` and equivalent on `Propono`, you should now initialize a `Propono::Client` and then call everything on that client.
 This fixes issues with thread safety and global config.
 - We have also removed the dependancy on Fog and instead switch to the `sns` and `sqs` mini-gems of `aws-sdk`.
-- UDP and TCP support have been removed, an subscribe_by_post has been removed.
+- UDP and TCP support have been removed, and `subscribe_by_post` has been removed.
 - We are now using long-polling.
 This makes Propono **significantly** faster (10-100x).

 ## Installation